Dynamic-Capital/Dynamic-Capital/docs/NETWORKING.md

 Traffic routed through Cloudflare may arrive from public IPs such as `162.159.140.98` or `172.66.0.96`.
 Set your web app domain's A records to these IPs and let Cloudflare proxy requests to the service running on port `8080`.

 ## Origin alignment across platforms
-- The DigitalOcean App Platform spec pins the ingress authority to `dynamic-capital.lovable.app` so that host stays healthy for load sharing while the app itself publishes `https://dynamic-capital.vercel.app` links.
+- The DigitalOcean App Platform spec keeps ingress open so `dynamic-capital-qazf2.ondigitalocean.app`, `dynamic-capital.vercel.app`, and `dynamic-capital.lovable.app` all route to the same service while the app publishes DigitalOcean-hosted links.
-- `supabase/config.toml` now sets `site_url`, `additional_redirect_urls`, and the Supabase Functions env block to the Vercel origin while allowlisting the Lovable and DigitalOcean hosts for cross-domain API calls.
+- `supabase/config.toml` now sets `site_url`, `additional_redirect_urls`, and
+  the Supabase Functions env block to the DigitalOcean origin while allowlisting the Lovable and Vercel hosts for cross-domain API calls.
-- `vercel.json` declares the Vercel domain as the default origin and exposes the full allow list without forcing a redirect, letting both production hosts serve traffic.
+- `vercel.json` and the Lovable scripts default to the DigitalOcean domain but expose the full allow list so alternate hosts continue to work without additional overrides.
-- `lovable-build.js` and `lovable-dev.js` hydrate `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` before running Lovable workflows so previews and builds share the production origin when values are omitted, with `ALLOWED_ORIGINS` defaulting to the combined host list.
+- `lovable-build.js` and `lovable-dev.js` hydrate `SITE_URL`,
+  `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` before running
+  Lovable workflows so previews and builds share the production origin when values are omitted, with `ALLOWED_ORIGINS` defaulting to the combined host list.

 ## Outbound connectivity
 Ensure the runtime can reach external services like Supabase over HTTPS (`*.supabase.co`).
 Adjust firewall or egress rules as needed.